Leg side

 • on the right side for a left-handed batsman.

-The terms leg side and on side today apply to the entire half of the field.
+Both the leg side and the on side are words that are used nowadays to refer to the full half of the field.
 However, they can be used separately for each half of the field – it’s all about the reference point.
-When the ball is played on the half in front of the wicket, it is usually said that the ball was played on the side, but when the ball is played behind the wicket, it is considered that it is leg side.
+When the ball is played in front of the wicket, it is often referred to as being played on the side.
+On the other hand, when the ball is played behind the wicket, it is regarded to be played on the leg side.

-In addition, the names of field positions often include the extra concepts “leg” and “on”, partially reflecting them.
-So, for example, the fine leg (on (leg) side) position, although located behind the wicket, corresponds to the direction of the strike (stand) of a right-handed batsman.
-Interestingly, the batsman’s movement from his usual position towards the bowler is also considered a leg side movement.
+In addition, the names of field positions often include the extra concepts “leg” and “on” partially reflecting them.
+Therefore, for instance, the fine leg position, which is on the leg side, corresponds to the direction of the strike (stand) of a right-handed batter, despite the fact that it is placed behind the wicket.
+It is interesting to note that the movement of the batter from his typical posture towards the bowler is also regarded to be a leg side movement.

 You can find parallels regarding the leg side in cricket and baseball.
 Since the leg side characterizes the area of the field “behind the batsman”, it corresponds to the left half of the baseball arena, taking into account third base.